shifty0g/ultimate-nmap-parser/README.md

 So i rewrote the old script that was taking this sport.

-This is aimed at being the only script you need to parse .gnmap files to use with other tools such as Nessus, Nikto, SSLScan, Enum4Linux etc...
+The only script you will need to parse .gnmap files.
+The output can be used with other tools such as Nessus, Nikto, SSLScan, Enum4Linux etc...
 This will build up and improve overtime with new features as I require it.

-My first scrip released on github (:
+My first script released on github (: